What is an 'Open Internet'?

 - Blocking: Broadband providers may not block access to lawful content, applications, services or non-harmful devices.

 - Throttling: Broadband providers may not deliberately target some lawful internet traffic to be delivered to users more slowly than other traffic.

-- Paid prioritization: Broadband providers may not favor some internet traffic in exchange for consideration of any kind — in other words, no "fast lanes."
+- Paid prioritization: Broadband providers may not favor some internet traffic in exchange for consideration of any kind.
 Internet service providers are also banned from prioritizing content and services of their affiliates.

 The rules also put in place standards going forward to ensure that ISPs cannot engage in new or different practices—outside those three prohibitions—that would cause similar harms to the open internet.

-The new rules apply to both fixed and mobile broadband service to protect your internet access.
+The rules apply to both fixed and mobile broadband service to protect your internet access.

 Testing your broadband speed and comparing services

 FCC rules require broadband providers to be transparent about the services they offer and to provide sufficient information to empower you to make informed choices – including choices about speed, price, and network management practices.
 The rules also require that providers' information about their broadband service must be accurate and truthful.
 The FCC reports periodically on service providers’ broadband service: www.fcc.gov/measuring-broadband-america.
 The FCC also encourages the public to test broadband speeds using publically-available, free, online tests and to test mobile broadband with our smartphone app: www.fcc.gov/measuring-broadband-america/mobile.

 The Ombudsperson also is available to assist consumers, businesses, and organizations with Open Internet complaints and questions.
 The Ombudsperson can be reached at: firstname.lastname@example.org or 202-418-1155.